Serbian yarrow

 - Is Serbian yarrow good for the Colorado Front Range?

-- Yes.
-Serbian yarrow is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Serbian yarrow is a well-suited groundcover for Colorado's Front Range.

 - How big does Serbian yarrow get?